Depression vs. Anxiety: How to Tell the Difference

 Treatment is available

 According to the National Institute of Mental Health, only half of people with mental illness receive treatment—yet both anxiety and depression are highly treatable.
 Although medications are available—anti-depressants are used to treat anxiety as well as depression, along with anti-anxiety drugs—psychotherapy is also helpful, and is often used in connection with meds or alone.
 Cognitive-behavioral therapy, which teaches different ways of thinking, can be useful for anxiety, as can support groups.
 Stress management techniques can also help relieve anxiety.
 Exercise and mindful meditation, both of which alter brain chemistry, have also been shown to help depression.
+It's also important to get consistent sleep, eat a healthy diet, and spend time with loved ones.
 Find out the silent signs you might be depressed.

 Correct diagnosis is critical

-Even though treatments may be similar, it’s still important that your therapist correctly identifies your condition in order to tailor their approaches to the problem.
-“We diagnose depression and anxiety based on the symptoms someone is experiencing,” Fletcher says.
-“People who are depressed often feel stressed in their depression which can look like anxiety, but it is really tenseness or restlessness.”
-Such confusion can often lead to misdiagnosis if the patient is not a good reporter of all their symptoms, she says, so be sure to tell your doctor everything you’ve been going through.
-These quotes about depression can capture exactly what you’re feeling.
+Even though treatments may be similar, it's still important that your therapist correctly identifies your condition in order to tailor their approaches to the problem.
+"We diagnose depression and anxiety based on the symptoms someone is experiencing," Fletcher says.
+"People who are depressed often feel stressed in their depression which can look like anxiety, but it is really tenseness or restlessness."
+Such confusion can often lead to misdiagnosis if the patient is not a good reporter of all their symptoms, she says, so be sure to tell your doctor everything you've been going through.
+Still, it's not so important for you to be able to know which it is—leave the diagnosis up to your doctor.
+These quotes about depression can capture exactly what you're feeling.